Atimca/Reactive-programming-Article/README.md

 */
 ```

-As you can see, the second `Obsesrver` was destroyed after `2` which proves workability of our code.
-However, I think creating `Observer` object by hand all the time could be anoyning, so let's improve `Observable` to consume a closure not an object.
+As you can see, the second `Observer` was destroyed after `2` which proves the workability of the code.
+However, I think creating an `Observer` object by hand all the time could be annoying, so let's improve `Observable` to consume a closure, not an object.

 ```swift
 class Observable<Element> {